bitnami/charts/bitnami/redis-cluster/README.md

 #### Scale down the cluster

-To scale down the redis cluster just perform a normal upgrade setting the `cluster.nodes` to desired number of nodes.
-It should be not less than `6`.
-Also it is needed to provide the password as `password`.
+To scale down the redis cluster just perform a normal upgrade setting the `cluster.nodes` value to the desired number of nodes.
+It should not be less than `6`.
+Also it is needed to provide the password using the `password`.
 For example, having more than 6 nodes, to scale down the cluster to 6 nodes:

 ```
 helm upgrade --timeout 600s <release> --set "password=${REDIS_PASSWORD},cluster.nodes=6" .